Synthetixio/SIPs/content/sccp/sccp-316.md

 # Abstract

 The parameters configurations description is as follows:
-- initialMarginRatio: scalar applied on the minimumInitialMarginRatio
+- initialMarginRatio is a scalar applied on the minimumInitialMarginRatio to determine the minimum initial margin required to support a given portfolio of positions
-- maintenanceMarginScalar: scalar applied on the initialMarginRatio in order to obtain the maintenanceMargin
+- maintenanceMarginScalar is a scalar applied on the initialMarginRatio in order to obtain the maintenanceMargin.
+When traders fall below the maintenance margin, they head to the oubliette.
-- skewScale is the scaling factor of the relevant market in the underlying currency for computing PD and Funding Rates
+- skewScale is the scaling factor of the relevant market in the underlying currency for computing price impact and funding rates
 - maxMarketSize is the max market value of the relevant market in the underlying currency
 - maxMarketValue is the max market value of the relevant market in USD
 - maker/taker fees pertain to fees charged when trading